wonsunahn-autograder/CS1632_Fall2019/exercises/1/exercise1.md

 Each pairwise group will submit the exercise *once* to courseweb, by *one member* of the group.
 Under the "Course Documents" menu on the lefthand side, you will see an assignment named "Exercise 1".
 You can either submit a text version or upload a PDF format.
 The document should contain the 6 test cases, traceability matrix, and 2 (or more) defects in separate sections.

-*Please don't forget to write the names of all group members at the top of the document!
-This applies to all submission in this class.*
+*Don't forget to write the names of all group members at the top of the document!
+This applies to all submissions.*

 When your exercise is marked as graded, you should find feedback written by Nick, our TA, on your grade details.
 Nick will leave the same feedback for all group members.